rainforest-dev/abconvert-frontend-interview-question/README.md

 - The project should follow the same theme as the [Venue theme](https://venue-theme-morning.myshopify.com/).

-  - Images are not important—you may use placeholder images.
+  - Images are not important—you may use placeholder images. however, the product page should have a product image which we have provided in the assets folder.

 - Product data will be provided in the assets folder.